The owners: Vanessa Roberts, a corporate strategist for Aviva, lives here with husband Andy, an IT program manager

 ‘I thought she was suggesting wallpapering just the one feature wall, but when she said she meant all four, I needed some persuading.
 We would never have wallpapered an entire room ourselves, but I’m so glad we did.’

 Andy and Vanessa did most of the DIY and decorating themselves to cut costs, using YouTube videos as their guide.
-They even spent the hottest weekend of last year ripping up their old carpet in preparation to rescue the old floorboards underneath.
+They even spent the hottest weekend of the summer ripping up their old carpet in preparation to rescue the old floorboards underneath.

 Interior design: £1,000